 1. Healthcare and Biomedical Technology

-With over 8,000 doctors and 13 hospitals in Nassau County alone, Long Island is home to a very large and high-ranking health sector.4 Plus, employment in the region's healthcare practitioner and technical support occupations is expected to grow by almost 24 percent between 2016 and 2026 to more than 117,900 workers.
-As well, employment in healthcare support occupations is expected to increase by almost 32 percent.5
+With over 8,000 doctors and 13 hospitals in Nassau County alone, Long Island is home to a very large and high-ranking health sector, according to the Nassau County Industrial Development Agency (IDA).
+Plus, the New York State Department of Labor says that employment in the region's healthcare practitioner and technical support occupations is expected to grow by almost 24 percent between 2016 and 2026 to more than 117,900 workers.
+As well, employment in healthcare support occupations is expected to increase by almost 32 percent.

 And the future prospects look great for many kinds of vocational options in this sector.
-For example, between 2016 and 2026, Long Island is expected to have the following average number of yearly openings in each of these health careers:5
+For example, state labor department data shows that between 2016 and 2026, Long Island is expected to have the following average number of yearly openings in each of these health careers:

 - Registered nurses—2,430